naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.2.2.47 =
+* Added support for the WordPress User Only Button add-on.

 = 1.2.2.46 =
 * Added an option to manually add WordPress user ID to an order.